abdullahsumbal/Installtion/OpenCL_test_OpenCV3 .md

 ### Step 4: Look at the results
 1. CPU : FINAL AVERAGE FRAME PER SECOND: 229.231
 2. GPU : FINAL AVERAGE FRAME PER SECOND: 437.971

+### Extra Note:
+1. There is already a video file in the OpenCL folder along with the test file.
+2. The video output is turned off.
+It can be turned on by uncommenting line no. 69 in opencl_test.cpp
+    ```
+    //cv::imshow("Sobel blurred Frame", blurredSobel);
+    ```
+3. If you are getting the same results.
+Please make sure OpenCl is installed by checking the first line that is printed on the screen by the running the test file.
+4. If the project is not compiling, you might have a different version of OpenCV.
+5. If the getting the same speed, play around with the environment variable.
+[Read more](http://answers.opencv.org/question/59115/opencv-30-beta-and-opencl-setdevice/)